Chern class formulas for classical-type degeneracy loci: On quadric bundles

 \section{On quadric bundles}

-Let $V$ be a vector bundle on $X$ of rank either $2n+1$ or $2n$, to be specified, and equip $V$ with a nondegenerate quadratic form taking values in a line bundle $L$.
+{B.\arabic{subsection}} {B.\arabic{equation}} Let $V$ be a vector bundle on $X$ of rank either $2n+1$ or $2n$, to be specified, and equip $V$ with a nondegenerate quadratic form taking values in the trivial line bundle.
 We will compute a basic degeneracy class on $X$.

 Let $E_p \subset V$ be an isotropic subbundle; when the rank of $V$ is odd, $E_p$ has rank $n+1-p$, and in the even rank case, $E_p$ has rank $n-p$.
 Let $F'\subset V$ be an isotropic line bundle.
 We assume $E_p \subseteq E$ and $F'\subseteq F$ are contained in some fixed maximal isotropic subbundles (of rank $n$).